andresginera/pgaudi/docs/first_use.rst

 file.

 Automatically, PGaudi set this option in False to generate computationally simpler subprocesses.
-It divides this variable between the number of processes.
+It divides these variables between the number of processes.
 Take this into account to set the values of these variables in your input file!

 .. hint::